designrails/mcp-playground/README.md

 ## Ready-to-Use Feature Prompts

-The prompts below are ready to copy and paste into your AI coding agent to implement features and test the Design Rails MCP Server.
+The prompts below are ready to copy and paste into your AI coding agent to implement features and test Design Rails.
 They're organized by the type of design work required:

 ### 1. UI Polish & Accessibility
 Low-level refinements requiring specialized design expertise.
 These focus on making the existing app more polished, accessible, and responsive.